apalache-mc/apalache/CONTRIBUTING.md

 ### Environment

 The necessary shell environment is specified in [.envrc](./.envrc).
+You can:

-You can use [direnv][], to load the environment automatically, source this file manually from your shell, or use it as a reference for putting stuff in your preferred rc files.
+- use [direnv][] to load the environment automatically
+- source this file manually from your shell
+- or use it as a reference for what to put in your preferred rc files

 [direnv]: https://direnv.net/